JuliaClimate/ClimateTools.jl/docs/src/examples.md

 # Typical workflow for a climate scenario

 *Note.
-Climate data can be downloaded at ESGF nodes (e.g. https://esgf-node.llnl.gov/projects/esgf-llnl/).*
+Climate data can be downloaded at [ESGF nodes](https://esgf-node.llnl.gov/projects/esgf-llnl/)*

 *Note 2.
-The following example is convoluted, but it gives an overview of the main steps allowed by ClimateTools package.*
+The following example is somewhat convoluted, but it gives an overview of the main steps allowed by ClimateTools package.*

 ## Exploration

 First step before extracting the data is to explore the actual dataset at hand.
-The function `Dataset` (reexported from te NCDatasets.jl package) is used is examine the file(s).
-In this example, the simulation is from the MIROC5 simulation.
+The function `Dataset` (reexported from te NCDatasets.jl package) is used to examine the file(s).
+In this example, the simulation is from the MIROC5 model.

 ```julia-repl
 julia> Dataset("datafile.nc")